 :Teaser:

 Having taken over Paddy Riley's private investigation business, Molly has finally begun her life as a real private investigator.
 She lands her first big undercover job when the owner of a large garment factory hires her to find out which one of his workers is spying for the competition.
 Not long after she enters the factory posing as a new hire, she receives a job locating a young society woman who ran away to America to marry her beau.
-Business is going well for Molly until these two jobs collide, and she finds herself in serious danger once again.
+Business is going well for Molly until these two jobs collide, and she finds herself in serious danger once again.:Short Thought:

 (Minor Spoilers)